aselvan/scripts/browser-extensions/linkedin-extension-blocker/README.md

 ## Installation (Chrome/Brave/Edge)

+1. Copy all the files and folders to a permanent folder on your laptop/desktop
-1. Open `chrome://extensions/`
+2. Open `chrome://extensions/`
-2. Activate "Developer mode"
+3. Activate "Developer mode"
-3. "Load unpacked" and select this folder
+4. Click on "Load unpacked" and select the folder you copied the files at step #1 when prompted

 ## About this plugin